 - Pollinators also like to nest in shrubs, tall grasses and low-growing plants.

 - Native insects and pollinators like dead wood from dead trees.
 Fallen rotten tree branches actually can look very natural in a garden and provide a space for pollinators.

 During dry summer months, if there are no puddles around your yard, be sure to provide a water source for pollinators.
 I love this little butterfly feeding station and I’m going to use it for a little watering hole for the pollinators.
 This puddling stone for pollinators is cute too.
 Keep the water shallow for your little buggers so they don’t drown.

 How to Plant A Garden to Attract Pollinators

 I would just encourage you not to even try to attract pollinators if it’s just a fad or trend you think would be fun to try.
 Gardening takes time and work.
 It isn’t just a one time plant some flowers type of fun weekend project.
 I don’t want you to end up with an eyesore patch of weeds that you regret planting.

-Okay, so if I haven’t talked you out of it and you still want to plant a garden to attract pollinators, here are some articles that will help you figure out how to go about it:
+Okay, so if I haven’t talked you out of it and you still want to create a pollinator paradise, here are more articles that will help you figure out how to go about it:

 - hummingbird moths and other types of moths

 If this is your first gardening experience, start with a small area.
 With a little effort, you can create a valuable habitat for pollinators and get to enjoy beautiful flowers.
 It’s a win-win situation!

 Thanks a bunch for stopping by and taking time out of your day to read How to Attract Pollinators to Your Garden.
 If you’re a seasoned gardener that already enjoys pollinators in your gardens, what are your (or the pollinators’) favorite flower(s)?
 Are you a newbie gardener that would like to attract some pollinators to your yard?
 If so, leave a comment and let me know if I inspired you and if you have any questions.
 I love hearing from my readers!